NQCD/NQCDynamics.jl/docs/src/devdocs/new_methods.md

 ### Implement `motion!(du, u, sim, t)`

-This function should fill `du` with the time-derivative of the dynamics variables `u` in the usual way expected by `DifferentialEquations.jl`.
+This function should fill `du` with the time-derivative of the dynamics variables `u` in the usual way expected by [`DifferentialEquations.jl`](https://diffeq.sciml.ai/stable/tutorials/ode_example/#Example-2:-Solving-Systems-of-Equations).
+We use the in-place version, where each element of `du` is filled with the time derivative of the correponding element in `u`.

 !!! tip
     Inside the `DynamicsUtils` submodule there are some useful functions like `velocity!` and